LevinJ/CarND-PID-Control-Project/README.md

 ### Final Result

-[Here](https://youtu.be/mHUyWUgT7bM) is the video that demonstrates the vehicle controlled by PID can successfully drives around the track in the simulator.
+[Here](https://youtu.be/mHUyWUgT7bM) is the video that demonstrates the vehicle controlled by PID successfully drives around the track in the simulator.